spleroy/spleroy/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : just here on github for now i guess
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Giraffes are 30 times more likely to get hit by lightning than people.
+- ⚡ Fun fact: Giraffes are 30 times more likely to get hit by lightning than people. (not really fun but i thought it was interesting)

 <!---
 spleroy/spleroy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.